tbouffard/g6-poc/README.md

 > Thanks to the well-modularized design and extension registration mechanism of G6 5.0, modules that are not used will not be packaged into the final build file, reducing the package size. \
 Compared to 4.0, the UMD package size has been reduced from 1.8 MB to 0.96 MB, a reduction of nearly 50%.

 I see some improvements in the chunks size, but **the overall size is still larger than 1MB**.
+I don't see the improvements described in https://medium.com/antv/g6-5-0-beta-changlog-f86caccd2ce7 (September 2023, beta announce) mentioning a package size of 400kB.
+To be checked later.

 ### Chunks size